What Exactly Is the Difference Between Type 1 and Type 2 Diabetes?

 Men are more likely to develop both types than women.
 “Both sexes are equally affected by type 1 in childhood, but the incidence is higher in males than in females in adulthood,” says Marina Basina, MD, clinical associate professor at Stanford University Medical Center, and an advisory board member for Beyond Type 1, a philanthropic foundation focusing on educating, advocating, and eventually curing type 1, and CarbDM, an online community for people with type 1 diabetes.
 “Men are at slightly higher risk of developing type 2 than women, which is possibly due to lifestyle factors, body weight, and the fat distribution in the body—abdominal versus in the hips.”

-Both types of the disease can develop at any age, but while there is no known way to prevent type 1 diabetes, type 2 diabetes can be prevented—or at least delayed—with diet and lifestyle changes.
+Both types of the disease can develop at any age, but while there is no known way to prevent type 1 diabetes, type 2 diabetes can be prevented—or at least delayed—with diet and lifestyle changes, according to research in the Journal of Clinical Endocrinology & Metabolism.

 Because type 1 patients are unable to produce insulin, they have to inject themselves (or use an insulin pump) to take the insulin they need to metabolize glucose (sugar), which is used for energy, says Jennifer Haythe, MD, assistant professor of medicine at Columbia University Medical Center and co-director of the Center for Women’s Cardiovascular Health in New York City.
 “There are many oral medications available to treat type 2, though as the disease progresses many patients end up requiring insulin, as well.
 Type 2 can be prevented and delayed with exercise, diet, and maintenance of a healthy weight.”